 - are over 65 years of age; or

 We've developed a phased approach to allowing visits to people living in long-term care facilities.

 At this time, outdoor visits for long-term care homes are permitted.

-A number of services that were previously prohibited under CEMA, such as restaurants, bars and personal services, are now allowed to reopen once we have approved their operational plans.
+A number of services that were previously prohibited under CEMA, such as restaurants, bars and personal services, have been allowed to reopen once we've approved their operational plans.